 Learning that the children we love have been sexually abused leads to horrible feelings of guilt and anger.
 No one deserves abuse, but this egregious violation is even worse when the victim is an innocent child.
 Child sexual abuse has long-term consequences well into adulthood for most victims, requiring years of counseling to overcome the aftermath of the physical and emotional trauma.

 If you suspect someone is sexually abusing a child, stop the abuse.
 If he or she is in immediate danger, call 911.
 Any other time, you can report suspected abuse online or call the Florida Department of Children and Families Abuse Hotline at 1-800-962-2873.

 If you are an adult survivor of childhood sexual abuse or your child was sexually abused, Florida law entitles you to seek compensation for damages and losses related to the abuse outside of the criminal penalties an abuser might face as a result of their actions.

-Contact the compassionate and experienced attorneys at Sibley Dolman and Dolman Law Group at 833-552-7274 for a confidential, free consultation to discuss the details of your case and determine your eligibility for filing a lawsuit.
+Contact the compassionate and experienced Florida Child Sexual Abuse Lawyers at Sibley Dolman and Dolman Law Group at 833-552-7274 for a confidential, free consultation to discuss the details of your case and determine your eligibility for filing a lawsuit.
 We serve clients throughout Florida from offices along both of the Atlantic and Gulf Coasts.
 With offices in North Miami, Clearwater, Boca Raton, New Port Richey, and across the state, we are here when you need us most.

 Below we offer more information about child sexual abuse in Florida, including how Florida defines abuse, the long-term emotional impact of child abuse, parties who might be liable for child sexual abuse, and how an experienced child sexual abuse attorney can help you with your case.